 Survey data Symptoms Pathogenetic rationale

-Complaints Most often, the patient does not present complaints, may complain about the presence of
+Complaints Most often, the patient has no complaints; he may complain about the presence of inter-

 (aesthetic defect)